 Existing levels of ambient air quality and historical trends and projections in the vicinity of the project site have been documented and measured at six air quality monitoring stations throughout the MDAQMD area.
 MDAQMD and CARB monitors and collects information 24 hours per day, 7 days per week on ambient levels of pollutants.
-The three nearest stations are the Trona - Athol/Telescope #2, Barstow, and Ridgecrest - Ward monitoring stations.
-The nearest stations with meteorological conditions representative of the project site are the Trona, California, Station (Trona - Athol/Telescope #2), and the Barstow, California, Station, which monitor O3, NO2, and PM10.
+The nearest stations with meteorological conditions representative of the project site are the Trona, California, Station (Trona - Athol/Telescope #2), the Barstow, California, Station, the Ridgecrest - Ward, California, Station, and the Fontana, California, Station which monitor O3, NO2, SO2, CO, PM10, and PM{2.5}.
 Data from these monitoring stations are summarized in Table 3 and Table 4.
-The data show violations of the state PM{10} standard and federal and state O3.
+The data show violations of the state PM10 standard and federal and state O3.
 The high desert's proximity to South Coast Air Basin and the prevailing southwest winds that transport pollutants from more congested urban areas south of the Cajon Pass into the region causes concern over ground-level O3 impacting ambient air.
-Violations of the federal O3 standard occur several times each summer, as do violations of the state standard for particulate matter (PM{10}), usually in the fall and winter.
-Table 5 shows the data from the Ridgecrest - Ward monitoring station, which is not considered as representative as the Trona and Barstow monitoring station as these have similar complexity of the terrain and surrounding land use.
+Violations of the federal O3 standard occur several times each summer, as do violations of the state standard for particulate matter (PM10), usually in the fall and winter.

+Table 5 and Table 6 shows the data from the Ridgecrest - Ward monitoring station and the Fontana, California, Station, which is not considered as representative as the Trona and Barstow monitoring station as these have similar complexity of the terrain and surrounding land use.
 This air quality data collected by CARB include exceptional events, including wind and wildfires.
-The GHG inventory for California for years 2016 through 2020 is presented in Table 6.
+The GHG inventory for California for years 2016 through 2020 is presented in Table 7.
 The national and state criteria pollutants and the applicable ambient air quality standards are listed above in Table 1.